 Differentiation of Responsibilities of Clinical Faculty from those of Tenure-Track Faculty.
-Clinical faculty would not teach courses that address theory only, but would be able to teach courses that are translational.
-That is, courses taught by clinical faculty would apply theory to field-based practice within "real world" settings.
+Clinical faculty may teach courses that address theory, practice, or a combination of the two.
+Regardless of content, clinical faculty should be able to teach courses that are translational to field-based practice within "real world" settings.
 Second, the primary responsibilities for clinical faculty are expected to be in the area of supervision and teaching.
-Third, there would be no requirement that clinical faculty perform research to achieve Clinical Assistant, Clinical Associate, and Clinical Full Professor status.
+Third, there would be no requirement that clinical faculty perform research to achieve Clinical Assistant, Clinical Associate, and Clinical Professor status.

 Fourth, clinical faculty are eligible for M-status in the graduate school, and as such can advise master's theses and serve on dissertation committees, as an additional member, provided the dissertation committee is chaired by a tenure-track faculty with P-status.
-Finally, as specified above, clinical faculty members would not have a voice or vote on appointments, promotions, or tenure.